 “Of course, the news came as a shock,” Sesink says on Sunday over the phone.
 “But damage to the exterior doesn’t necessarily mean that the interior is damaged as well.”
 Some of the team members immediately went out to investigate the damage after their arrival in Darwin, and at first sight “they were quite worried.
 Part of the box was skewed, and some of the clips had come loose - as if it had been hit hard by something from one side.”

 Sesink says that the solar car is packed up in the box in the same way as it is adjusted onto the trailer: firmly secured with buckles applied to the car’s suspension - “it can’t move an inch during transport.”
 The same applies to other equipment in the same box.
 After the team dismantled the box, Stella Era at first didn’t appear to have suffered any serious damage, until the heavy protective cover was lifted from the solar roof.

 It turned out that one of the panels on the rear of the roof, at the car’s tail, was severely damaged.
 Judging by the kind of damage, Sesink has little doubt as to what caused it: one of the wooden beams inside the box.
-That beam, however, was still in place, as was the car - but as to what did cause the damage, Sesink remains in the dark.
 The team hopes to reconstruct part of the journey from the Netherlands to Australia together with its transport partner: “We should have access to photographs that were taken during several stops.”